 - fever – infections are associated with fever

 - lack of appetite

-The cat is not active because of the fever and it does not sleep for long.
-You will hear it sneezing and you will see the nasal discharge.
-The edges of the cat’s nose may become inflamed due to repeated sneezing and to the effects of the nasal discharge.
-The cat may not have an appetite and it may not want to drink water.
+The cat is not active because of the fever and does not sleep for long.
+You will hear it sneezing, and you will see the nasal discharge.
+The edges of the cat’s nose may become inflamed due to repeated sneezing and the effects of nasal discharge.
+The cat may not have an appetite or want to drink water.

-If you notice this, then you have to get the cat to the vet because it needs antibiotics and fluid therapy.
-Upper respiratory infections have a bacterial cause and they must be treated with antibiotics.
-These will help bring the fever down and the fluid therapy will correct the dehydration that is usually secondary to these infections.
+If you notice this, you must get the cat to the vet because it needs antibiotics and fluid therapy.
+Upper respiratory infections have a bacterial cause and must be treated with antibiotics.
+These will help bring the fever down, and the fluid therapy will correct the dehydration that is usually secondary to these infections.
 Aside from the antibiotics, the doctor might recommend nose and/or eye drops.

 If your cat is suffering from an upper respiratory infection, then make sure you clean its nose regularly using moist cotton.
-You should also encourage it to eat by offering it the food it likes the most and to drink water.
+It would help if you also encouraged it to eat by offering it the food it likes the most and to drink water.
 Change its drinking water as soon as possible.
 A cat water fountain could come in handy because the water remains fresh.